-How to Drive Long Distance: Tips for Driving Long Distance
+How to Drive Long Distance

-Know where you are going and how to drive long distance.
+Knowing where you are going and how to drive long distance.
 This will ensure your drive is relaxing and enjoyable.
 Plan your route, and the roads you are going to take, using GPS, a map or atlas.
 Also know where you will be able to stop for fuel, food, and safe resting spots along the way.
 Ensure the route you are planning to take is indeed drivable and in good condition.
 You should also look at the weather reports for the areas you’ll be driving, so you know what to expect on the road.
 For added safety, stay in touch with someone at your destination throughout your journey, so that they know where you are always.
 Make sure your car is fueled, checked, and ready to go, in advance.

 Sleep the night before you leave: